ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - - - LEGACY day planning.md

     <!--

-    @Luis / IMPORTANT
-    @Luis / IMPORTANT
-    @Luis / IMPORTANT
-    @Luis / IMPORTANT
+    IMPORTANT:

-    initialize with ironlauncher --auth --json
+    - initialize with ironlauncher --auth --json
-    (so that we can speed up backend auth lecture)
+    - (so that we can speed up backend auth lecture)

     -->